buildpacks/spec/platform.md

 When layers are rebased, any app image metadata referencing to the original run image MUST be updated to reference to the new run image.
 This entire operation is referred to as rebasing the app image.

 Rebasing allows for fast runtime OS-level dependency updates for app images without requiring a rebuild.
-A rebase requires minimal data transfer when the app and run images are colocated on a Docker registry that supports [Cross Repository Blob Mounts](https://docs.docker.com/registry/spec/api/#cross-repository-blob-mount).
+A rebase requires minimal data transfer when the app and run images are colocated on an OCI registry that supports [Cross Repository Blob Mounts](https://docs.docker.com/registry/spec/api/#cross-repository-blob-mount).

 To rebase an app image a platform MUST execute the `/cnb/lifecycle/rebaser` or perform an equivalent operation.